joaoneon/42_libft/README.md

   </tr>
         <tr>
     <td><b>make clean</b></td>
-    <td>deletes the object files created during cmpilation</td>
+    <td>deletes the object files created during compilation</td>
   </tr>
         <tr>
     <td><b>make fclean</b></td>
-    <td>executes the clean comand and also deletes the libft.a</td>
+    <td>executes the clean command and also deletes the libft.a</td>
   </tr>
         <tr>
     <td><b>make re</b></td>
-    <td>executes the fclean comand followed by the all comand</td>
+    <td>executes the fclean command followed by the all command</td>
   </tr>
         <tr>
     <td><b>make rebonus</b></td>
-    <td>executes the fclean comand followed by the bonus comand</td>
+    <td>executes the fclean command followed by the bonus command</td>
   </tr>
   </table>

   <p>
-  To use libft in your projects you need to include its header:
+  Incorporate the header file of the "libft" library to utilize its functionalities in your projects:
     </p>
   <ul>
     <li>